LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

                     :lines: 558-568

 The ``RAJA::ArgList`` type indicates which loops in the nest are to be collapsed and their nesting order within the collapse region.
-Note that there are no policies for the individual loop levels inside the OpenMP collapse policy.
-The result of using this policy is essentially the same as using an OpenMP 'parallel for' directive with a 'collapse(2) clause on the outer loop in the original C-style variant.
+The integers passed to ``ArgList`` are indices of entries in the tuple of iteration spaces and indicate inner to outer loop levels when read from right to left (i.e., here '1, 0' indicates the column loop is the inner loop and the row loop is the outer).
+Note that there are no policies for the individual loop levels inside the OpenMP collapse region.
+The result of using the ``Collapse`` statement with the OpenMP collapse policy is essentially the same as using an OpenMP 'parallel for' directive with a 'collapse(2) clause on the outer loop in the original C-style variant.
 This will distribute the iterations for both loop levels across OpenMP threads, increasing the granularity of work